Further Questions Emerge About Benedict XVI’s Sanctions on McCarrick

 But he added that McCarrick “knew better not to appear here in Rome,” although he did continue to visit on occasion and, because of his influence, “continued to say ‘I can do this and that for the Holy See’ even though he had no permission.”

 This appears to correlate with this Aug.
-29 report in America magazine by Michael O’Loughlin, which lists many of the public Masses, engagements and international travel McCarrick took part in during the years he was sanctioned.
+29 report in America magazineby Michael O’Loughlin, which lists many of the public Masses, engagements and international travel McCarrick took part in during the years he was sanctioned.
 Also notable is mention of a low-key 80th birthday celebration in which the cardinal “seemed to be avoiding the media.”

 One particular area in which McCarrick continued to be active was in the area of China — a role he took up allegedly because of his connections with the U.S. State Department and the Pentagon.
 Some believe that under Benedict he helped the Holy See’s talks with China during the years when he was allegedly sanctioned.
 The Register is unable to confirm this, but as far as those currently working at the Holy See on China are concerned, McCarrick has had “absolutely no influence” on the talks for at least the past five years, although his name would be occasionally mentioned.